-Another favourite from our kitchen style guide is the contemporary design.
+Another favourite from our kitchen style guide is a contemporary design.
 It’s all about being suave, stylish and practical.
 This is why contemporary kitchen designs are free of clutter with a sleek look as they are adorned with reflective surfaces and hassle-free finishes.

 The storage in the contemporary style is clean cut with handleless cabinets and drawers paired with high-tech gadgets.
 To bring out the prominence in this kitchen design, consider using a single dominant colour on the splashback or the cabinets using a stark quartz worktop.

 This will look great in an open-plan living space as you can add handy extensions to get more out of it.
 Add glazed doors with white spans to create a radiant and airy space ideal for families.
 The beauty of the contemporary kitchen style is that it works well in a more compact room too!